emiraleph/TwitchAdUBlockOrigin/README.md

 ## Additional Tweaks

 For further customization and additional features, you can refer to the [additionalTweaks](additionalTweaks) file in the repository.
-This file contains various keys that can be added to the "My Filters" section of uBlock Origin.
-These keys allow you to remove the Twitch Turbo button and achieve a cleaner and ad-free appearance.
+This file contains various keys that can be added to the `My Filters` section of uBlock Origin settings.
+These keys allow you to remove the `Twitch Turbo` button and achieve a cleaner and ad-free appearance.

 Feel free to explore the [additionalTweaks](additionalTweaks) file and customize your Twitch ad-blocking experience according to your preferences.